 - Once you've come to an end of the moves available to you, pull three cards at a time from the stockpile.

 - Place these cards on their appropriate pile and again replace the empty spaces created with the top card from the stockpile.

-- Continue cycling through the stockpile by pulling three cards until you've run out of moves, or have sorted all the cards into their piles and won the game.
+- Continue cycling through the stockpile by pulling three cards until you've run out of moves, or have sorted all of the cards into their piles and won the game.

 - Shuffle the cards and hold them in your hand

-- Deal the cards one-by-one face up to a single "stockpile" counting aloud - one, two, three, four, five, six, seven, eight, nine, ten, Knight, Queen, King - one, two, three, and so on.
+- Deal the cards one-by-one face up to a single "stockpile" counting aloud -- one, two, three, four, five, six, seven, eight, nine, ten, Knight, Queen, King - one, two, three, and so on.

 - Go through the stockpile as many times as needed until the cards are gone, and you've won the game.
-However, if after several attempts, the cards come up in the same order, and no card answers Roll Call, you've failed.
+However, if after several attempts, the cards come up in the same order, and no card answers Roll Call, you've lost.

-- If any of the cards in the two outer rows in like suit are in sequence to each other (for instance, a four and a five of clubs), place the smaller upon the larger, and fill the void on the side with a card from the deck.
+- If any of the cards in the two, newly filled, outer rows are the same suit and are in sequence to each other (for instance, a four and a five of clubs), place the smaller card on the larger card, and fill the void on the empty pile with a card from the deck.
 Doing this can make one or two more cards playable in the center row and the empty space filled with a card from the remaining deck.

 - Cards that can't be used either in the center or side rows are placed in a waste-pile to be used again.